It’s shaping up to be an absolute scorcher this weekend.

 Anytime it gets this hot, there’s an increased risk of heat-related illnesses, such as heat exhaustion and heat stroke, particularly for those who are more sensitive to higher temperatures.
-As such, the Orange County Health Care Agency typically advises the following precautions:
+As such, the Orange County Health Care Agency advises the following precautions:

 - Drink plenty of water, and don’t wait until you’re thirsty.